 In order to obtain the necessary evidence to prove your case, it is important to hire personal injury attorneys who have extensive experience in uncovering records, witnesses, surveillances videos and other evidentiary materials that will help prove your case.
 In addition to finding evidence, it is also important to find a legal representative that will hire expert engineers who can assist in determining why an accident happened, and help determine which parties are at fault for an accident.

 Building owners will often hire other companies or individuals to help them maintain their buildings, such as management companies, elevator maintenance companies, snow removal contractors and many other types of companies.
 Depending on the type of accident, one or more of these companies may be responsible for an accident that occurred due to inadequate and defective maintenance.
 These companies can be responsible for several reasons, such as having caused or created a dangerous condition or based on a contractual obligation.
 Determining exactly which parties are responsible for the inadequate and defective maintenance of a building and property requires the help of a legal professional.

-The New York premises liability lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have over 90 years of experience in representing plaintiffs injured due to inadequate and defective maintenance of buildings and property.
+The New York falling debris injury attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have over 100 years of experience in representing plaintiffs injured due to inadequate and defective maintenance of buildings and property.
 If you or a loved one has been seriously injured or has died as a result of inadequate and defective maintenance, please contact us today.